AskDwightHow.org 365/24/7

 The most important "measuring and sawing" of our life

 Whenever we are listening, we are measuring.
 Whenever we are speaking, we are sawing.
-We are building and maintaining the life that we want (or don't want) through the recurrence of these two processes.
+Through these two processes, we build and maintain the life we want (or don’t want).

 Let's get good at it.